Skip to content

 Some of your symptoms may overlap, making it difficult for you to determine which type of screening to take.
 In such cases, consider talking to a doctor or specialist about the matter.

 Though an endoscopy is minimally invasive, some individuals may have fears about the procedure.
 The idea of a small tube inserted into the body may sound worrisome.
-But, with a professional colorectal surgeon in Singapore, rest assured that your endoscopy will be free from serious risks.
+But, with a professional endoscopy specialist in Singapore, rest assured that your endoscopy will be free from serious risks.

 The evening before your endoscopy, ensure that you have an empty stomach.
 Therefore, you must fast for at least 6 hours before the procedure or as instructed by your doctor.